8ctopus/php-sandbox/README.md

 docker commit sandbox sandbox-curl:dev
 ```

-To use this image, update the reference in the docker-compose file.
+To use this image, update the reference in `docker-compose.yml`.

+## notes

+In Windows hot reload doesn't work with WSL 2, you need to use the legacy Hyper-V.